ZeroDeth/derekkedziora.github.io/pages/daily-reading.md

 [Mr. Money Mustache][5] is another prophetic voice against decadence and an advocate for frugality.
 This isn't just tightening your belt for no reason; the goal is great financial independence so you can live a more meaningful life.

 Who doesn't like some dorky illustrations to go along with some really serious ideas?
-[Wait by why][6]
+[Wait by why][6] delivers.

+I enjoy following [Ryan Holiday][7] - he puts out a good mix of stoicism, common sense and sceptical social commentary.

 *May 2017*